 Where the Puzzle Piece Symbol Came From

-The puzzle piece symbol for autism first emerged in the 1960s.
+The autism puzzle piece symbol first appeared in the 1960s.
 The National Autistic Society (NAS) in the United Kingdom created it.
 Gerald Gasson, a board member and parent of autistic children, designed the original logo.

 The Original Design

-The original design depicted a white, weeping child within a puzzle piece.
-This reinforced the harmful narrative that autism was a tragic condition requiring resolution.
+The original design showed a white, weeping child inside a puzzle piece.
+This reinforced the harmful idea that autism was a tragic condition needing to be fixed.
 The design reflected widespread societal misunderstandings.
-It portrayed autism as puzzling, confounding, and incomplete.
+It portrayed autism as puzzling, confusing, and incomplete.

 How the Symbol Evolved

-Over the years, this symbol became closely tied to narratives that framed autism as something to solve or correct.
-By suggesting that autistic individuals represent a “puzzle” waiting for answers, the symbol perpetuated damaging stereotypes.
+Over the years, the puzzle piece became closely tied to narratives that framed autism as something to solve or correct.
+By suggesting that autistic individuals are a “puzzle” waiting for answers, it spread damaging stereotypes.

-Many within the autistic community strongly oppose this framing.
-It misrepresents their lived experiences and fails to acknowledge the value of neurodiversity.
+As a result, many within the autistic community strongly oppose this framing.
+It misrepresents their lived experiences and fails to recognize the value of neurodiversity.

 The Puzzle Piece and Misconceptions About Autism